 Therefore many of his games actually make it feasible and meaningful, to think about unit production on a larger scale.
 That includes the mere ability of the game engines to support bigger numbers of units without breaking down by the sheer systems load and subsequent features to make deployment of large squads and their formations doable.
 That includes features like automatic air transport of ground units (ferry) via corresponding drop ships as well as infinite production loops and sequences along with combinations of the mechanics.
 So in practice you could run a factory with infinite production loop, point its rally point to the pick-up point of your drop ships and therefore automate the deployment of units to a distant point on the map.
+Another variation of this is the production/requisition of certain units, which can be placed anywhere on the map, while units produced by the corresponding factories are automatically tied to the requiring units' group and will try and get to them on their own.

 Also units and weapons intended for large maps are very common, such as the "Big Bertha" attack cannon/artillery or strategic missiles (nukes).
 But also on a smaller scale the game mechanics are meant for a divers strategy, like different tech levels of units, ranging from simple reconnaissance units, medium tanks, heavy bombers to mobile artillery, shield batteries and jamming units.
 Also kind of a signature of this sort of game is the availability of rather big units, also called "experimental" units, which usually pack quite a punch and have a high amount of hitpoints.
+A lighter version of this concept are the so-called dreadnoughts and juggernauts of Ashes of the Singularity, which are kind of inherited from the Fat Boy unit from Supreme Commander, very strong units, that can call for the production of supporting units.
 Along with long range artillery and other "big" gun type units these are often referred to as game-enders, as very often successfully deploying them means the end of the match for the opponent.

 So the general concept of TA and derived games could be described as "think big".
 This also goes in terms of map sizes and match durations.
 While an average Starcraft 2 match rarely goes on for more than an hour, this is actually rather common for TA derived games.
-And for example SC2 maps can be scrolled end-to-end in a rather short time or with only few seconds scrolling time, while TA like maps usually are wast enough to make this not reasonable.
+And for example SC2 maps can be scrolled end-to-end in a rather short time or with only few seconds scrolling time, while TA like maps usually are vast enough to make this not reasonable.
 Therefore also the concept of map presentation is often altered.
 While many other games have a mini map, showing the entire map, but still only operate properly via the main (more detailed) map, TA like games utilize the mouse scrolling wheel in order to simply change the zoom value of one map alone.
 So the current representation of the map is determined by the set zoom factor and the placement of the center of the screen on the map.
 That allows to simply zoom out and zoom in on another position of the map very fast, while at no point changing the unit selection or dispatching mechanics, as you simply work on a map with another current scale.
+This does not necessarily leave the mini map out altogether, but the emphasis on it is not as intense as it is in other games.